Class of 2024: 30 Under 40 Top Young Latino Leaders of SJ, Sponsored by Franklin Bank

 Mount Laurel

 Salgado, an international student from Mexico City, is a computer science major at RCBC.
 A talented musician, Salgado serves as student peer mentor at the school’s Welcome center.
-“As a peer mentor, Salgado leads campus tours and is often the first on-campus impression that future students get of RCBC,” said Mimi Olivieri, who manages the RCBC Welcome Center, said in nominating him.
-She said Salgado is instrumental in engaging Spanish-speaking students on campus as a peer mentor and his positive personality and laugh makes as made him a popular and influential student on campus.
+“As a peer mentor, Salgado leads campus tours and is often the first on-campus impression that future students get of RCBC,” said Mimi Oliveira, who manages the RCBC Welcome Center, said in nominating him.
+She said Salgado is instrumental in engaging Spanish-speaking students on campus as a peer mentor and his positive personality and laugh has made him a popular and influential student on campus.

 Frank Santos, Multi-Media Journalist, Camden